Cost of IT Downtime

 Running a business is about more than the supply of goods and services, it’s also about efficient processes and reliable productivity standards.
-You don’t just need to do a job well, you also need to do it on-time while reducing expenses and ensuring your business reputation.
-Downtime costs businesses a lot of money, with the problems that lead to downtime needing to be dealt with as early as possible.
+You don’t just need to do a job well, you also need to do it on time while reducing expenses and ensuring your business reputation.
+The true cost of IT downtime on business is hefty.
+Ideally, the problems that lead to downtime need to be dealt with as early as possible.

-According to new research from Keyfactor and Ponemon Institute, the total cost of downtime and outages averages $67.2 million per company over two years.
+According to recent reports, 91% of enterprises report downtime costs exceeding $300,000 per hour.
+For 44 percent of enterprises, hourly costs exceed $1 million per hour.
+And for 18 percent of enterprises, downtime costs exceed $5 million per hour.
 From outdated computers through to tech hiccups and security vulnerabilities, there are lots of things that can disrupt your business and reduce your bottom line.
 Let’s take a look at four common issues that cause downtime and analyze their many impacts.

 Security issues and disasters

 Cyberattacks and natural disasters often lead to severe disruption and downtime.
 Security vulnerabilities need to be dealt with from the outset, with managed IT services being the best way to ensure ongoing protection.
 There are many ways to mitigate risk in the case of attacks and disasters, from regular data backups through to cloud migration and on-site security solutions.
 Security vulnerabilities are responsible for immediate data and financial losses that can influence your bottom line and adversely affect your reputation.

 All of the issues mentioned above can cause downtime and cost your business in numerous ways.
 While most businesses are familiar with the direct revenue losses that accompany downtime, there are a number of other direct and indirect impacts.

 - Lost revenue generating hours immediately accompany business downtime.
 While losses will be higher for businesses that rely on high-level data transactions, downtime always leads to a reduction in time spent actually earning.